What Does Paid in Arrears Mean?

 • It provides sufficient time for reporting or calculating state tax withholdings, payroll taxes, and benefits deductions.

-However, you need to know that the working hours of the employees vary week to week.
+However, you need to know that the working hours of the employees vary from week to week.
 Therefore it is better to inform them that you have used the arrears payment method for their paychecks.

 Cons